-Networks, lines and cables: Represents the value of the distribution networks of energy, waterworks, collection of wastewater, gas supply networks, power transmission and distribution lines used in the business operation.
+Networks, lines and cables: This category represents the value of the distribution networks of energy, waterworks, collection of wastewater, gas supply networks, power transmission and distribution lines used in the business operation.

-Depreciation: It is calculated on the historic cost under the straight-line method.
+Depreciation: It is calculated on the basis of the historic cost under the straight-line method.
 The base used is the useful life determined according to technical criteria, such as additions or improvements, technological advances, maintenance and repairs policies, obsolescence, physical exposure of the goods and other factors.